Shibata-Renta/hello-world/README.md

 # hello-world
-learning how to create new repository
+learning how to create new notes